 LithiumOre Partner Highlights that Railroad Valley Lithium Project is Located at Center of ''Super Brine Complex'' in Nevada

-INCLINE VILLAGE, November 28, 2018 - LithiumOre (http://lithiumore.net) (the "Company"), a wholly-owned subsidiary of Oroplata Resources Inc. (OTCQB: ORRP), a lithium resource exploration and development company, today announced that in an interview with Proactive Investors their partner 3PL Operating Co. ("3PL") said the Railroad Valley Lithium Project is located at the "heart and center" of what it calls a "Super Brine Complex."
+INCLINE VILLAGE, NV / ACCESSWIRE / November 28 , 2018 / LithiumOre (http://lithiumore.net) (the ''Company''), a wholly-owned subsidiary of Oroplata Resources Inc. (OTCQB: ORRP), a lithium resource exploration and development company, today announced that in an interview with Proactive Investors their partner 3PL Operating Co. (''3PL'') said the Railroad Valley Lithium Project is located at the ''heart and center'' of what it calls a ''Super Brine Complex.''

 3PL is a privately held mining development firm engaged in the exploration and development of lithium brine deposits within the Western Nevada Basin.